-Kelley Rogers is the Technical Program Manager for the National Institute for Innovation in Manufacturing Biopharmaceuticals (NIIMBL) at the National Institute of Standards and Technology (NIST) Office of Advanced Manufacturing (OAM).
+Kelley Rogers is the Division Chief of the Program Operations Division at the NIST Office of Advanced Manufacturing (which also serves as the Advanced Manufacturing National Program Office).
 Kelley received a Ph.D. in Molecular Biophysics and Biochemistry from Yale University and a B.A. in Chemistry from Hendrix College.

 In her role in the Office of Advanced Manufacturing, she leads the division to develop, implement and assess financial awards that strengthen the nation’s advanced manufacturing capabilities.
 She also serves as the Federal Program Manager for NIIMBL, the National Institute for Innovation in Manufacturing Biopharmaceuticals, to assure the mission alignment of technical and workforce development activities.
 NIIMBL is a 200+-member, $225 million public private partnership sponsored by NIST as a member of the Manufacturing USA network.